chef/automate/dev-docs/adding-data/adding_test_data.md

 # Adding profiles

-this should be done by downloading profiles from the "Available" tab under the "Asset Store"
+this should be done by downloading profiles from the "Available" tab under the Compliance->Profiles

 # Adding cloud integrations

 AWS:
  - use the `okta_aws` functionality to get your temporary aws credentials (see details here)[https://chefio.atlassian.net/wiki/spaces/ENG/pages/94259373/SOP-001+-+Gaining+access+to+okta+AWS+accounts+via+the+AWS+API#SOP-001-GainingaccesstooktaAWSaccountsviatheAWSAPI-Step1:Installokta_aws]

+ - get your credentials: `cat ~/.aws/credentials`

  - use the api to add integrations using these credentials:
  ```